Last updated on June 18, 2026

 I knew that I wanted some at spur on right side of the chimney with at least two tracks and in my head it was using a small engine to move cars around all day and a train would bring/collect cars on the spare storage track it would have.
 At that point I also knew I wanted the scenery be somewhere in hills.
 Main contestants were a mill and a quarry.

-Now, that I know that the main spur is a quarry, kinds of rolling stock will I be running and that it was in a hilly area, I gave a good thinking about a good place for the setting.
+I gave a good thinking about a good place for the setting.
 My mind immediately went into Záhorie.
 The area is located around the borders of Austria and Czech Republic, full of very small train stations and is also a “host” of many quarries – sand, lime, etc.

-Despite the area having many good options for modelling real places, I decided that I will be making completely fictional track and used hill names and other things for my station name (and other fictional stations along the track I plan to use for simulating traffic).
+Despite the area having many good options for modeling real places, I decided that I will be making completely fictional track and used hill names and other things for my station name (and other fictional stations along the track I plan to use for simulating traffic).

 I will try to keep it with the spirit of the area using some of my childhood memories while visiting distant family, but I’m more interested in operations rather than recreating a diorama for this one.